 However, the number of roadkill does not provide information on the real impact of crash mortality on the conservation status of wildlife populations, since it depends on the population density and on its recovery potential from the loss of individuals.
 Therefore, it is fundamental to quantify the proportion of the additional mortality of a certain wildlife population due to roadkill.
 For example, Clarke et al. (1998) estimated that around 4% of badger population are road killed in south East England while Huijser and Bergers (2000) found that mortality of hedgehogs can reach to 30% of the population in some areas in Netherlands.
-Moreover, in Vale Natural Reserve, Brazil, Cullen et al. (2016) found that 10% of jaguar (Panthera onca) population is road killed every year.
-While in Spain, 12% of the Iberian lynx (Lynx pardinus) population was road killed in 2006 (Simon 2012), both species classified by the IUCN as NEAR THREATENED and ENDANGERED, respectively (IUCN 2018).
+Moreover, in Vale Natural Reserve, Brazil, Cullen et al. (2016) found that 10% of jaguar (Panthera onca) population is road killed in 2006 (Simon 2012), both species classified by the IUCN as NEAR THREATENED and ENDANGERED, respectively (IUCN 2018).